faizwhb/faizwhb/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a Research Scientist in Computer Vision and Machine Learning at nyris GmbH.
-My research interests are in representation learning in images and videos, understanding and interpretation of neural networks and image synthesis.
+I am a Senior Deep Learning and Computer Vision Engineer at Vyking.
+My research interests are in real time neural networks for object detection and segmentation, recommendation systems, object tracking and video analysis.